cleolibrary/CLEO-Redux/README.md

 ### Writing JS scripts

 Use VS Code (recommended) or any editor of your choice.
 Create a new file with `.js` extension and put it in the CLEO folder.
+See [JavaScript support](#javascript-support) for extra information.

 Note: The runtime supports scripts in [ECMAScript 5.1 standard](https://262.ecma-international.org/5.1).
 It means you won't be able to use the most recent JavaScript features out of the box, however you can use any transpiler, such as [Babel](https://babeljs.io/) or [TypeScript](https://www.typescriptlang.org/), to downlevel unsupported ES6+ code to ES5.